mjeanmar/mdi-basic-training/_docs/code-colloboration/git-basics.md

 title: Git
 parent: Code Collaboration
 has_children: false
-nav_order: 1
+nav_order: 10
 ---

 ## {{ page.title }}

-When you work on a project, it is essential to have a way of tracking changes you make to your codebase, to help you follow what you've done and even go back in time.
+When you work on a project, it is essential to have a way of tracking changes you make to your codebase, to follow what you've done and even go back in time.
 We'll call this "version control".